OUR STORY

 Our Vision

-Is to provide young men of color with the proper tools needed to succeed on the field and off.
+Our mission is to provide young men of color with the tools they need to succeed both on and off the field.

-We've built a legacy of academic and athletic excellence and plan on carrying on this legacy for many years to come.
+We’ve built a strong legacy of academic and athletic excellence, and we’re committed to continuing this tradition for years to come.

-Our goal is to send more young black and brown and disadvantaged men to college than through the criminal justice system.
+Our goal is to send more young Black, Brown, and disadvantaged men to college than into the criminal justice system.

 EDUCATION TODAY, EDUCATION TOMORROW, EDUCATION FOREVER!